Koklarus/magento_app/README.md

 # magento_app
-CloudFormation setup for a Magento e-commerce applicaiton setup
+CloudFormation templates for a Magento e-commerce applicaiton setup